 Arrange the tortilla slices in an even layer on your prepared pan.
 Make sure the pieces are not touching or overlapping.

-We were able to bake all of the chips in one batch using our Breville Smart Oven Pro (affiliate link).
+We were able to bake all of the chips in one batch using our large countertop convection oven.
 If your toaster oven is smaller you may need to bake your chips in two batches.

 Bake the chips for 8 minutes.
 Then remove the pan, carefully flip the chips and rotate the pan before returning to the toaster oven.